Azad (2000 film): Plot

-Anjali, a journalist witnesses the murder of a fellow journalist who had discovered evidence against a mafia boss, Deva, and wants to sue him for his colleague's murder.
+Anjali, a journalist, witnesses the murder of a fellow journalist who had discovered evidence against a mafia boss, Deva, and wants to sue him for his colleague's murder.
 Anjali is harassed by Deva when he discovers that she has the evidence.
 Deva is the most influential person in the region who runs Hindu Seva Samithi, but in reality, he is an undercover Islamic militant on a mission to release their terrorist group head imprisoned by the state administration.
 Deva is apparently a Hindu devotee who teaches the Bhagavad Gita to every human he meets.
 Anjali happens to see an accident in which a bunch of Deva's henchmen die.
-She takes this opportunity to create a character and names after the freedom fighter "Azad".
-She writes a letter that Azad has done this assassination to end crime in the city and state.
-The word spreads like wildfire that there is a man called "Azad", who is the rescuer of a common man.
+She takes this opportunity to create a character and names it after the freedom fighter "Azad".
+She writes a letter that Azad has committed this assassination to end crime in the city and state.
+The word spreads like wildfire that there is a man called "Azad", who is the rescuer of the common man.

-A man named Chandra Sekhar Azad, has a widowed mother, a sister named Kaveri and a fiancée named Kanaka Mahalakshmi to take care of.
+A man named Chandra Sekhar Azad has a widowed mother, a sister named Kaveri, and a fiancée named Kanaka Mahalakshmi to take care of.
 As Kaveri's marriage is fixed, Azad goes to Hyderabad, to get the five lakhs he saved in a chit fund company.
 There, he happens to be involved in a few bomb-blasting incidents and rescue incidents and avoids all the bomb blasts and crimes without his knowledge.
 People start to think that he is the "Azad".
 Anjali meets him and explains to him about her mission of ending crime in the state.